berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section08 Procedures as Black-Box Abstractions.md

 ## Procedures as Abstractions

-So far we have defined functions that does a single computation by itself (like `square`, `fib,` and `factorial`).
+So far we have defined functions that do a single computation by themselves (such as `square`, `fib,` and `factorial`).
 You can create a much more complex function by combining different functions, each handling a subproblem of the original problem.
 We will build on an example of such function in this section and explore the idea of 'functions as